-To the best of my recollection I said, ‘Oh ha ha ha, have you seen that video on SNL?
-It just cracks me up because that guy from Maroon 5 is so ridiculously serious.’
+To the best of my recollection, I asked, “Oh, ha ha, have you seen the ‘I Ran’ video on SNL?
+It cracks me up.
+That guy from Maroon 5 is so serious.”

-So later that day on a trip to Trader Joe’s, G started to sing, ‘I ran, I ran….ecuse me, what next MaMa?’
+Later that day on a trip to Trader Joe’s, my son sang, “I ran, I ran-ecuse me, what next MaMa?”

-‘Uhhhhhhh.
-I don’t know sweetie,’ I replied stunned, ‘I-ran so far away?’
+“Uhhhhhhh.
+I don’t know, sweetie,” I replied stunned, “I ran so far away?”

 Oh, come on.
 What are the chances he’ll ever sing it again after this car ride?
 He doesn’t even sing wheels on the bus anymore.

 Baltimore Aquarium?
 Busts it out with dance moves in front of friends and strangers alike.
 Grocery store?
-Sings it out while he runs down the aisle.
+Sings it while he runs down the aisle.
 Maryland Science Museum?
 It was not spared.

-And while it is esoteric enough, I rue the day when he busts this little number out in front of that one, circa 2008 SNL watcher who gives me a shocked and appalled look.
+While it is esoteric enough, I rue the day when this little number tumbles out of him in front of that one, circa 2008 SNL watcher who gives me a shocked and appalled look.